LingHin/SC1015/README.md

 ## Lessons learnt

 - MissForest is a good method for filling in NA values to ensure consistency in the dataset
+- Upsampling may not always be effective
+- Resampling does not always improve imbalanced data
+- Learning how to use Github repositories

 ## References